Immigration

 • Asylum.
 Asylum is protection for persecuted immigrants who face or fear harm or abuse in their home country.

-• A U visa.
+• U visa.
 U visas are for immigrant victims of serious crime.

-• A T visa.
+• T visa.
 T visas are for immigrant victims of human trafficking.

-• The VAWA program.
-The Violence Against Women Act (VAWA) is a law that allows eligible survivors of domestic violence to become lawful permanent residents (LPRs) of the U.S.
+• VAWA program.
+The Violence Against Women Act (VAWA) is a law that allows eligible survivors of domestic violence to become lawful permanent residents of the U.S.

 • Special Immigrant Juvenile Status (SIJS).
-SIJS is for immigrant victims of child abuse.
+SIJS is for children who may have been abused, neglected or abandoned by a parent.

 Asylum